jaketae/jaketae.github.io/_posts/2019-12-01-likelihood.md

 # Maximum Likelihood

 [Maximum likelihood estimation], or MLE in short, is an important technique used in many subfields of statistics, most notably [Bayesian statistics].
 As the name suggests, the goal of maximum likelihood estimation is to find the parameters of a distribution that maximizes the probability of observing some given data $$D$$.
 In other words, we want to find the optimal way to fit a distribution to the data.
 As our intuition suggests, MLE quickly reduces into an optimization problem, the solution of which can be obtained through various means, such as Newton's method or gradient descent.
-For the purposes of this post, we look at ways to approach MLE problems using the former.
+For the purposes of this post, we look at the simplest way that involves just a bit of calculus.

 The best way to demonstrate how MLE works is through examples.
-In this post, we look at simple examples of maximum likelihood estimation in the context of normal and exponential distributions.
+In this post, we look at simple examples of maximum likelihood estimation in the context of normal distributions.

 ## Normal Distribution